ubc-systopia/netshaper/evaluation/video_latency/README.md

 ```bash
 ./build.sh
 ```
-With the successful build of the middlebox, build peer1 container with the following command:
+With the successful build of the middlebox, build the peer1 container with the following command:
 ```bash
 docker build -t amirsabzi/netshaper:peer1-shaping ./peer1/
 ```

 ### Configuration
 All configuration parameters of the middlebox are provided in a json file name [peer1_config.json](../../hardware/client_middlebox/peer1_config.json).
-The description of all these configurations are provided in [configuration.md](../../hardware/configuation.md).
+The description of all these configurations is provided in [configuration.md](../../hardware/configuation.md).
 Note that this is not necessarily the same configuration used for this particular experiment.
-The python script [set_params.py](helpers/set_params.py) is used to set the parameters for middlebxes according to the configuration file of the experiment, [video_latency.json](configs/video_latency.json).
+The Python script [set_params.py](helpers/set_params.py) is used to set the parameters for middleboxes according to the configuration file of the experiment, [video_latency.json](configs/video_latency.json).

 ## Client
 ### Prerequisites
-Ensure that Docke, Docker Compose, and python are installed on the client machine.
+Ensure that Docker, Docker Compose, and Python are installed on the client machine.
 ```bash
 sudo apt install docker-compose python3 python3-pip
 ```